TABLE OF CONTENTS

 Add/View Site Documents

-Click the Add Documents link to upload a Site document.
+In the desktop card of the Site, click the Add Documents link to upload a Site document.

 Was this article helpful?